-NUMBER ONE—EATING OUT
+NUMBER ONE--EATING OUT

-eating out—any meal—cuts more heavily into ones finances than any other activity or item.
+eating out—any meal—cuts more heavily into one's finances than any other activity or item.
 The concept is rather simple, really.
-You have worked hard all day, you are tired, and you deserve a treat.
+You have worked hard all day; you are tired, and you deserve a treat.
 WRONG.
 You deserve to keep yourself on your budget if you want to get ahead financially.
-Remember, “What you don’t spend here, you can use or save over there.”
+Remember, “What you don’t spend here, you can give or save over there.”

-Well, I told Ben how much Michael and I had had at their home over the years had meant so much.
-Both were soup and bread, and personally, I thought both were elegant.
+Well, I told Ben how much Michael and I had enjoyed the two dinners we'd eaten at his house with Donna.
+Two meals of soup, salad, and bread.
+I thought both soup dishes were elegant.
 When you have friends over, they (or at least I) rarely remember what we eat; instead, we remember the fun, the laughter, and the shared stories.
 So with friends, set a nice table with some candles and serve whatever you have—something that won’t set you back financially.
-After all, as long as your guests don’t come down with food poisoning, they will remember the fun, not the food.
+After all, as long as your guests don’t come down with food poisoning, they will remember the fun, not the food!

-If you are watching your waistline, eating out is NOT a good option because at least in America, dinners are generally larger portions than one person needs.
+If you are watching your waistline, eating out is NOT a good option because, at least in America, dinners are generally larger portions than one person needs.

-Have a few quick back-up dinners in your pantry or freezer that are fast and easy.
-My favorites are canned pasta sauce and dried noodles, canned soup, boxed macaroni and cheese with a can of tuna added, scrambled eggs for dinner, or a frozen pizza (or better yet one you make using a bread machine).
+Have a few quick backup dinners in your pantry or freezer that are fast and easy.
+My favorites are canned pasta sauce, and dried noodles, canned soup, boxed macaroni and cheese with a can of tuna added, scrambled eggs for dinner, or a frozen pizza (or better yet, one you make using a bread machine).
 (Our bread machine cost $12 from the thrift store.)
 Come up with five of your quick favorites, and make sure you have them on hand.
 And for lunches that you want to eat out, get into the habit of “brown bagging it” or packing your own noon meal the night before.
 Big savings come from making lunches and dinners at home.

-And if you must eat out, then just order one meal for two people and ask for an empty plate.
-As senior citizens, Michael and I are keenly aware now of how little food it takes to add pounds, and oddly enough, when we split a meal, we both feel full.
+And if you must eat out, then order one meal for two people and ask for an empty plate.
+As senior citizens, Michael and I are keenly aware of how little food it takes to add pounds, and oddly enough, when we split a meal, we both feel full.
 If you need more food, then order an extra salad.

 NUMBER TWO—BUYING STUFF ON SALE

-No matter what country or continent you are in, four letter words seem to get the best of us all.
-But by now you know that my favorite four-letter “F” word is “FREE.”
+No matter what country or continent you are in, four-letter words seem to get the best of us all.
+But by now, you know that my favorite four-letter “F” word is “FREE.”
 But a second serious contender is “SALE.”

-For the past fifteen years in Poulsbo WA a furniture store has always posted “Going out of Business SALE.”
+For the past fifteen years in Poulsbo, WA, a furniture store has always posted “Going out of Business SALE.”
 How one can go out of business for fifteen years is beyond me, but that “S” word was part of the front signage.
-Finally they did go out of business, but I often wondered how many folks were suckered into purchasing because of the “SALE.”
+Finally, they did go out of business, but I often wondered how many folks were suckered into purchasing because of the “SALE.”